 Diabetes can raise your risk of developing Liver disease that can lead to Cirrhosis, as well as an increased risk of liver cancer.
 There are preventative steps you can take to protect yourself such as limiting your alcohol consumption.
 Maintaining a healthy diet and exercise habits, and establishing an open line of communication with your doctor can pave the way for a healthy liver, especially if you’re a Type 1 or Type 2 Diabetic.
 Your doctor will be able to give you helpful educational materials and information, as well as monitor you for any symptoms of these diseases.
 That can go a long way in maintaining and protecting the health of your liver.
 Because no medications have yet to be proven effective for treating fatty liver disease, there are no approved medical treatments for NAFLD or NASH.
 As a result, monitoring both of these diseases remains very lifestyle-oriented, meaning that its best to talk to your doctor now if you think you are at risk.
 This can not only give you peace-of-mind but also help you stay informed about your health status.

-If you are a Diabetic and are worried about Liver Cancers and Diseases, the experts at Digestive Healthcare Center can guide and educate you on a healthy lifestyle.
+If you are a Diabetic and are worried about Liver Cancers and Diseases, our gastroenterology specialists at Digestive Healthcare Center can guide and educate you on a healthy lifestyle.
 At Digestive Healthcare Center, patients come first and we will help you address any health concerns you are having and set you up with one of our experienced physicians.
 We have three convenient locations around New Jersey, in Hillsborough, Somerville, and Warren.
 If you would like to learn more about our digestive healthcare services, contact us today and we’ll be happy to answer any questions you may have.

 At Digestive Healthcare Center, we want each patient at our three offices in New Jersey to feel confident about their digestive health.
 We encourage you to contact us today to make an appointment with one of our expert gastroenterologists – don’t wait to start putting your digestive health first!